rsm-gh/phantom-player/README.md

 + Play a video with a double left-click.
 + Open the video's menu with a right-click.
 + Order the videos with drag and drop.
++ Modify the columns to display, by doing a middle-click in the videos-list header.

 ### Media Player
 + Turn to fullscreen with the F11 key or with the button from the media player.